 From 2015-2018, Tyler pursued his MFA at Brown University/Trinity Rep's MFA Programs in Acting and Directing, where he studied acting, directing, playwriting, and producing.
 In addition to his academic pursuits, Tyler also served as Artistic Director of Romp Of Otters, Brown/Trinity's Graduate Theater Community.

-Tyler currently lives and works in the Washington, DC area with his wife and artistic partner-in-crime, Sarah, five and a half stuffed animal friends, and, yes, a bookshelf full of board games.
+Tyler currently lives and works in the Washington, DC area with his wife and artistic partner-in-crime, Sarah, their adorable papichon Covi, five and a half stuffed animal friends, and, yes, a bookshelf full of board games.